-In a comprehensive eye examination, it can be determined if your Floaters are likely to be helped by Laser Treatment.
+In a comprehensive eye examination, Dr. Sondheimer can determine if Laser Treatments are likely to help your Floaters.
 Dense discrete Floaters such as seen in a Posterior Vitreal Detachment usually respond well to Laser Treatment.
 Diffuse dense opacities as seen in Asteroides Hyalosis or diffuse amorphous areas of syneresis respond poorly to Laser Treatment.

-Your Floater or Floaters should have been present for over 2 months and not be associated with active eye diseases.
+Your Floater or Floaters should be present for over 2 months and not have any association with active eye diseases.
 They should be no longer changing.
 You should no longer be seeing flashes of light which can be associated with the Vitreous Gel pulling away from your retina.
-Your Surgeon can advise you what your chances of success with Laser Treatment are.
+Dr. Sondheimer can advise you what your chances of success with Laser Treatment are.

 Dr. Sondheimer is very knowledgeable and approachable.
 I appreciated that he took the time to answer my questions and concerns.
 He was never rushed or distracted.
 My surgery went well and I would recommend Dr. Sondheimer to anyone.